About the project

 • ‘Brokering controls’ – Establishing or improving controls on brokering;

-• ‘Import controls’ - Establishing or improving controls on arms import;
+• ‘Border controls’ - Establishing or improving border and/or customs controls; and

-• ‘Reporting on arms transfers’ - Establishing or improving systems for collecting and reporting information on arms transfers; and
+• ‘Reporting on arms transfers’ – Establishing or improving systems for collecting and reporting information on arms transfers or the control system itself.

-• ‘Inventory and stockpile management’ - Establishing or maintaining systems or capacities for managing SALW stockpiles;
+• ‘Inventory and stockpile management’ – Establishing or improving systems for managing SALW stockpiles;

-• ‘Marking’ - Establishing or maintaining systems or capacities for marking SALW;
+• ‘Marking’ – Establishing or improving systems for marking SALW;

-• ‘Tracing’ - Establishing or maintaining systems or capacities for tracing the origin of illicit SALW; and
+• ‘Tracing’ – Establishing or improving systems for tracing the origin of illicit SALW;

-The ‘focus’ tags also include issues that relate to both arms transfer and SALW controls more generally, such as:
+The ‘focus’ tags also include issues that relate to both arms transfer and SALW controls.
+These are:

-• ‘International instruments’ – Implementing international instruments related to arms transfer and SALW controls, such as the ATT and the UN PoA on SALW;
+• ‘International instruments’ – Implementing international instruments related to arms transfer and SALW controls, such as the ATT and the UN POA;

 • ‘Regional instruments’ – Implementing regional instruments related to arms transfer and SALW controls, such as the CIFTA and ECOWAS Conventions;